The official Government Right to Buy website

 Data protection legislation sets out when we are lawfully allowed to process your data.
 The lawful basis that applies in this case is that you give us your clear consent for us to process your personal data for this purpose.

-Your data will be accessible to the data controller but will not otherwise be shared.
+Your data will be accessible to the data controller and our data processor.

 Your contact data will be stored and accessed via a secure MailChimp account